If you're having trouble getting motivated, think about these benefits:

 Confidential medical care, including prescriptions for Zyban.
 Pamphlets on quitting smoking available throughout the building.
 Located at 13 Brown Street on the corner of Brown and Charlesfield Streets.

-Brown University investigators are currently conducting a research study examining a medication to help alcohol drinkers who want to quit cigarette smoking.
-If eligible, participants receive, at no cost, a 6-week supply of a nicotine patch, 6 individual sessions with a smoking cessation counselor, and study medication.
+Want to quit smoking?
+If so, you may be eligible to participate in a research study by Brown University investigators examining a medication to help alcohol drinkers who want to quit cigarette smoking.
+If eligible, participants receive, at no cost, a 6-week supply of nicotine patch and 6 individual sessions with a smoking cessation counselor, and study medication.
 In addition, participants may earn up to $150 for completing questionnaires and interviews.
-To learn more about the study, you can call 401.863-6684.
+To learn more about the study, call (401) 863-6684.

 An online, interactive quit site developed by the Massachusetts Department of Public Health.
 The Quit Wizard will help you assess your risk factors, set a quit date and keep you smoke free.
 Other features include success stories, expert advice and a bulletin board.
 There are many language options including Spanish, Korean, Chinese, Hatian-Creole, Russian and Portuguese.